The Holocaust in Libya: Worsening status of the Jews

 As time went by, the race laws became worse - the Jews of Cyrenaica were sent to a concentration camp in Tripolitania, and most of the community's workforce was sent to labor camps.
 Jews who were citizens of enemy countries were expelled from the country, and the rest suffered from racist and oppressive laws that hurt them socially and economically.
 In mid-1942, the governor decreed that Jews were forbidden to enter into real estate deals or commerce outside the community, to publish any material that did not relate to religion, and subject to other oppressive laws.

 The Jews of Cyrenaica under regime changes

 The accelerated application of the Race Laws caused the Jews to lose trust in the Italian government and led them to support the British instead.
 When Britain first conquered Cyrenaica in December 1940, the Jews were freed from the race laws.
-They did not hide their support of the conquering army, especially due to the meetings between the community and the Jewish soldiers who joined the war as part of the unit of Jewish soldiers.
 The soldiers met with the Benghazi community many times, renewed Zionist activities, and supported educational activity.
 On April 3, 1941, the Italian-German forces managed to push the British forces out of Benghazi, and 250 Jews left with them.
 The Italian citizens who lived in the city during the period of British control held a grudge towards the Jews, and conducted pogroms during which two Jews were killed, and a great deal of property was pillaged and damaged.
-When order was restored and anti-Semitism began to increase, the Italian government arrested many Jews on charge of assisting enemy forces.